kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 These claims ensure that the `oci-image-builder` pipeline builds the exact version of the code that was provided in the PR or merged to the branch, adhering to slc-29 compliance.

+## Parameters for the `oci-image-builder` Pipeline

+The `oci-image-builder` pipeline requires certain data to be provided in parameters.
+Certain parameters need to be defined by the user and some are taken from OIDC token.

+These parameters include:

+### User Defined Parameters

+- `Context`: The context of the build.
+- `Dockerfile`: The Dockerfile to be used for the build.
+- `Name`: The name of the image.
+- `BuildArgs`: The build arguments to be passed to the build.
+- `Tags`: The tags to be applied to the image.
+- `ExportTags`: Whether to export the tags.

+### Parameters from OIDC Token

+- `RepoName`: The name of the repository.
+- `RepoOwner`: The owner of the repository.
+Possible values include "kyma-project" and "kyma-incubator".
+- `JobType`: The type of job.
+Possible values include "presubmit" and "postsubmit".
+- `PullBaseSHA`: The base SHA of the pull request.
+- `PullPullSHA`: The SHA of the pull request.

+### Computed Parameters

+- `PullNumber`: The number of the pull request.
+This data is not available in OIDC token and should not be defined by user.
+We can extract it from `ref` claim of OIDC token.

 ## Block Diagram